'Black day for Europe' — culture scene shocked at Russian attack on Ukraine | DW | 25.02.2022

 DW had also spoken to Ukrainian writers in the Ukrainian capital, Kyiv.
 Calling for clearer positioning by leading artists from other countries in the world, writer Andrei Kurkov said, "It is up to the artists to shake up their governments.
 Because the politicians obviously haven't understood yet how dangerous what's happening right now is for all of us."

-The masks have slipped, said Katya Petrovskaya, adding it is "not only about Ukraine, it's about the whole world now."
-She told DW she believes the Russian president is headed for "total war against cities, against citizens and against all our so-called European democratic comfort."
+The masks have slipped, Katya Petrovskaya told DW.
+It is "not only about Ukraine," she said.
+"It's about the whole world now."
+She said she believed that the Russian president is headed for "total war against cities, against citizens and against all our so-called European democratic comfort."

 On social media, international artists have also reacted to the Russian attacks.

-Meanwhile, Soviet born chess master, Garry Kasparov, Chairman of the Human Rights Foundation, author, speaker, political activist and 13th World Chess Champion, came up with very specific suggestions to stop Putin.
+Soviet-born chess master Garry Kasparov, the chairman of the Human Rights Foundation, author, speaker, political activist and the 13th World Chess Champion, came up with very specific suggestions to stop Putin.

-In the German city of Cologne, the traditional Rose Monday carnival parade, an event that draws hundreds of thousands of people every year, was initially cancelled due to the coronavirus pandemic — to be substituted by a much smaller, stationary event in an arena.
+In the German city of Cologne, the traditional Rose Monday Carnival parade, an event that draws hundreds of thousands of people every year, was initially canceled because of the coronavirus pandemic — to be substituted by a much smaller, stationary event in an arena.

-That was cancelled on Thursday in reaction to Russia's invasion of Ukraine in favor of a peace demonstration set for February 28, that will include in particular satirical floats critical of the situation in Russia and eastern Europe.
+That was canceled on Thursday in reaction to Russia's invasion of Ukraine in favor of a peace demonstration set for February 28 that will include in particular satirical floats critical of the situation in Russia and Eastern Europe.

 Edited by: Brenda Haas